OpenArCloud/scd-access/lib/README.md

-Simple library aiming to make access to the spatial service discovery as easy as possible.
+Simple library aiming to make access to the spatial content discovery as easy as possible.
 Currently verifying if it actually makes sense.